 While evaporation and diffusion from damp earth does play a role in how much moisture is under your home, it’s not the only problem.
 Especially living in a humid climate, having a vented crawl space or basement with just a vapor barrier only reduces the moisture entering your home.
 It’s not a comprehensive solution as it can still enter from outside the foundation and lead to the same problems as moisture evaporating from the dirt below your house.

-Is a Vapor Barrier Right for Your Wake Forest Home?
+Is a Vapor Barrier Right for Your Hillsborough Home?

 A vapor barrier is generally an acceptable way to block moisture transmission in cold or dry climates like the Upper Midwest or even parts of Canada.
 However, it’s not a 100 percent effective method for much of the United States.
 In fact, because Hillsborough is so hot in the summer and humid through much of the year, something more comprehensive is necessary.